Narvent/NutrifyKE/DOCUMENTATION.md

 ---

-## Why NutrifyKE is the Future of Nutrition Tracking in Kenya
+## Why Afyniq is the Future of Nutrition Tracking in Kenya

 ### 🚀 Innovation
 We're the **first and only** calorie tracker built specifically for Kenyan foods with AI-powered recognition.